 Chicago Fire premiered on NBC in 2012 and was created by Michael Brandt and Derek Haas, who together wrote the screenplays for 2 Fast 2 Furious, 3:10 to Yuma and Wanted.
 Chicago Fire was their first foray into TV, and it’s been a good one as they have created their own franchise with its very own day in the NBC primetime lineup.
 The series is also executive produced by Law & Order creator Dick Wolf.

-As Chicago Fire heads into its tenth season, here is everything you need to know about the drama series.
+As Chicago Fire rolls along with its tenth season, here is everything you need to know about the drama series.

 Chicago Fire focuses on the professional and personal lives of the firefighters and paramedics at Chicago’s Firehouse 51.
 The series is generally episodic, with of course some storylines playing out across the season(s).